 (more calls to action that need your support here: CALLS TO ACTION: What you can do NOW!)

 UPDATE: The Massachusetts Police Chief Association has ENDORSED THIS BILL!
-But that does NOT MEAN YOUR STATE REP WILL SUPPORT IT.
+But that does NOT MEAN YOUR STATE SENATOR WILL SUPPORT IT.
 They need to hear from you.

 Please contact your state senator and representative!
-For Cape and Islands residents, find your state rep’s and senator’s contact information here or download the list here.
-If you are not from Cape Cod, you can find your state rep and state senator contact information here.
+For Cape and Islands residents, find your state senator’s contact information here or download the list here.
+If you are not from Cape Cod, you can find your state senator contact information here.